gcallah/MiscWriting/Empire/empire.md

 In other words, Venezuela's status as an independent ally was put at risk when Maduro repeatedly acted to subvert the order prevailing in the western hemisphere, by sponsoring revolutionary activities in other states and allying itself with extra-hemispheric powers such as Iran, Russia, and China.

-### Against Empire Building
+And that is sufficient reason for acting against Maduro.

-One person to whom I showed an early sketch of this essay didn't approve because he "objected to empire building."
+One friend to whom I showed an early sketch of this essay didn't approve because he "objected to empire building."
 But this is like objecting to the deforestation of the island of Manhattan: it's too late to object: it has already happened.
 Objecting to
 American empire building might have made good sense in 1848 or 1898, but today, the empire is already built.
 The question is what do we do with it?